 Coverage of Day Care Procedures under Health Insurance in India

-The advancement of medical science like laser treatments, laparoscopy have reduced hospitalization for many health conditions to less than 24 hours.
+The advancement in medical science like laser treatments, laparoscopy have reduced hospitalization for many health conditions to less than 24 hours.
 In most cases, you are discharged on the same day you are admitted.

 What is a Day Care procedure?

 In health insurance parlance, a Day Care Procedure is a medical procedure or surgery that previously required a prolonged hospital stay but due to advanced medical science can now be completed within 24 hours.
+A day care procedure will be covered under health insurance only if it is medically necessary and prescribed in writing by a medical practitioner.

 Following are some of the common treatments that usually fall within the scope of the Day Care procedure: